 ATIS Standard on

-Signature-Based Handling of Asserted Information Using Tokens (SHAKEN) 2.0:
+Signature-Based Handling of Asserted Information Using Tokens (SHAKEN): Delegate Certificates

 Alliance for Telecommunications Industry Solutions

 Approved Month DD, YYYY

 Abstract

 The base-SHAKEN framework enables a VoIP Service Provider to deliver cryptographic proof to a called user that the calling user is authorized to use the calling telephone number.
 This specification extends the base-SHAKEN framework to provide a number of additional capabilities, including the ability to provide cryptographic proof of human readable calling user information such as calling name, the ability for SHAKEN-authorized TN Providers to delegate SHAKEN signing authority to their non-SHAKEN customers, plus a number of additional enhancements.